stephenrkeller/PBIO381_srkeller_labnotebook/Tutorials/Tutorials_CommandLine.md

 ```

 - Looks like 16 INT samples in the original data.
 See how quick it was to get a line count on this match, without actully opening a file or printing/saving the outputs?
 - Now, what if we want to move the files we created with just individuals of a particular disease status.
 There's a way to do this quickly using the wildcard character "*".
 With the wildcard, the "*\*" takes the place of any character, and in fact any length of characters.
 For example, make a new directory called *samples_by_disease/* inside the *mydata/* folder.
-Then move all files that contain the word "only" into the new directory.
+Then move all files that contain the word "only" into the new directory using the **mv** command.

 ```bash
 [srkeller@pbio381 mydata]$ mkdir sample_by_disease/